bnvaidya20/PersonalizedDRRecommendations/README.md

 - Visualization tools for data and recommendation insights

 ## Dataset
-This study uses a dataset can be found at the following UCI Machine Learning Repository link:
+This study uses a dataset that can be found at the following UCI ML repository link:

 [Individual household electric power consumption](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption)